How to conquer your admissions essay

 Student working at laptop

-That’s why the essay portion of your application, something we refer to as your Personal Statement, is so important.
+That’s why the essay portion of your application, something we refer to as your “personal statement”, is so important.
 It’s the best way to stand out, show us who you are, and demonstrate why you should be here.

-1. Make it all about you
+#1.
+Make it all about you

+A personal statement is the story of you.
 Writing about yourself may feel awkward, but keep in mind that this portion of your application is one of the only ways we get to hear directly from you.
 Keeping the focus on yourself is important.
 It’s not wrong to tell us how much a personal hero or inspiring person impacted you, but be sure to avoid turning your statement into theirs.

 Getting personal can feel risky, especially if your topic includes details you wouldn’t normally share.
 Rest assured that we will respect and honor your story by keeping it private.